Picabo, Idaho: Description

 Picabo is located about 56 mi north of the Snake River along the northern edge of the Snake River Plain, a topographic depression that cuts across the Basin and Range Mountain structures of southern Idaho.
 The nearest flowing stream is Silver Creek, a scenic spring-fed tributary of the Little Wood River, a key source of irrigation water for eastern Blaine County.
-The pristine Silver Creek is renowned among fly fisherman and was a favorite of Ernest Hemingway, who enjoyed hunting and fishing along the stream with local rancher, Bud Purdy.
+The pristine Silver Creek is renowned among fly fishermen and was a favorite of Ernest Hemingway, who enjoyed hunting and fishing along the stream with local rancher, Bud Purdy.

 Name

 The name "Picabo" supposedly derives from a Native American term translated as "silver water".
 The name "Picabo" was made familiar by Picabo Street, an Olympic skier who grew up in nearby Triumph.

+Climate

+According to the Köppen Climate Classification system, Picabo has a warm-summer mediterranean continental climate, abbreviated "Dsb" on climate maps.
+The hottest temperature recorded in Picabo was 102 F on July 17, 1998, and July 11, 2002, while the coldest temperature recorded was -37 F on December 23, 1990.